diegojromerolopez/djanban/README.md

 ![Djanban](resources/images/logos/logo.png)

-Statistics and charts for Trello boards, now in a Django app.
+A kanban application with statistics and charts, including Trello integration.

 # What's this?